‘PML-N backs Nawaz narrative’

 Suleman rubbished claims that he had transferred over Rs20 billion illegally through different transactions.
 He said not a penny worth of corruption had been proven against him or his family including Shahbaz Sharif and Hamza Shahbaz despite investigations going on for two years.

 Suleman held that his father Shahbaz Sharif and brother Hamza Shahbaz were in high spirits and would not be deterred by arrests.
-Commenting on former Director General FIA Bashir Memon's allegations against Prime Minister Imran Khan, Suleman demanded the Chief Justice of Pakistan to form a 'Truth Commission' to investigate his alligation.
+Commenting on former director general FIA Bashir Memon’s allegations against Prime Minister Imran Khan, Suleman demanded the Chief Justice of Pakistan to form a ‘Truth Commission’ to investigate his claims.